lhcb/glossary/glossary/t.md

 A unique 32-bit configuration value (in base 16) representing a given trigger configuration (sequence of algorithms and selection cuts).

+## Tier (Grid) {#Tier}

+Grid sites are split into tiers depending on their resources.
+Tier 1 (i.e. RAL, PIC) and tier 2 sites (mostly universities) store data, the tier 1s in particular storing raw data.
+The tier 3 sites do not store data.
+See [here for details](http://wlcg-public.web.cern.ch/tier-centres).

 ## Track

 The signature that is reconstructed when a charged particle travels through LHCb.